Valavanca/wizard-form/README.md

 ## Project

 - The primary instance of the data form is represented by "FormDataService", which has all the necessary methods.
 - FormDataService checks the steps using "WorkflowService".
-The router uses `WorkflowService 'to validate paths.
+The router uses `WorkflowService` to validate paths.
 - the input fields are checked by configured `FormControl` and` FormGroup`
 - Each step component gets the type of personal data for its input fields with Data serviced.
 - City field autocompleted by [geobytes.com](http://geobytes.com/)